FAQs

 Do Manx Courts follow, by way of precedent, decisions of the Courts of England and Wales?

 We are a common law jurisdiction.
-Decisions of the Courts of England and Wales, in particular the Court of Appeal and the House of Lords, are regarded as being highly persuasive before the Manx Courts, and in the absence of a Manx authority on a specific point, or a unique condition, the Courts will look to follow clear English precedent.
+Decisions of the Courts of England and Wales, in particular the Court of Appeal and the Supreme Court, are regarded as being highly persuasive before the Manx Courts, and in the absence of a Manx authority on a specific point, or a unique condition, the Courts will look to follow clear English precedent.

 Back to top -